Maximinodotpy/articles/037 - Color Scheme Store for Svelte/_blog/article.md

 Lastly, we learn how to use our custom store in our application with Tailwindcss.

+You'll find the Demo for the finished code [here](https://demos.maximmaeder.com/d/color-scheme-store-for-svelte/).

 To start, we create a new [Vite](https://vitejs.dev/) project with the following command.

 ```sh